Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 because the ``wrap`` function will credit some wCCD to the ``to`` address.

 You are ready now to wrap your CCD into wCCD with the following command.
+The ``--energy`` flag specifies the maximum amount of NRG to be spent on the transaction and can be used to set an upper limit of the transaction fee that you are willing to spend when interacting with the blockchain.

 .. code-block:: console

     $./concordium-client contract update WCCD_PROXY --entrypoint wrap --schema wrap_fallback_schema.bin --parameter-json wrap.json --amount AMOUNT --sender SENDER_ACCOUNT --energy 25000 --grpc-port 10001

-The below screenshot shows the wrapping of 1 CCD (1,000,000 micro CCDs) into 1,000,000 wCCD.
+The below screenshot shows the wrapping of 1 CCD (1,000,000 micro CCDs) into 1,000,000 micro wCCD.

 .. image:: ./images/wCCD_tutorial_2.png
     :width: 100 %